Tracey Ullman: Other notable work

 In 1995, she became the first modern-day cartoon voice of Little Lulu.
 In 1999, she had a recurring role as an unconventional psychotherapist on Ally McBeal.
 Her performance garnered her a Primetime Emmy Award, her seventh, and an American Comedy Award which was her eleventh.
 In 2005, she co-starred with Carol Burnett in the television adaptation of Once Upon a Mattress.
 She played Princess Winnifred, a role originally made famous by Burnett on Broadway.
 This time Burnett took on the role of the overbearing Queen Aggravain.

-In March 2014, Ullman was introduced as Genevieve Scherbatsky, the mother of character Robin Scherbatsky in How I Met Your Mother.
-On 15 February 2017, it was announced that she would star in the Starz-BBC co-produced limited series adaptation of Howards End, playing Aunt Juley Mund.
+In March 2014, Ullman made her debut as Genevieve Scherbatsky, the mother of Robin Scherbatsky in How I Met Your Mother.
+On 15 February 2017, it was announced that she would star in the Starz/BBC co-produced limited series adaptation of Howards End, playing Aunt Juley Mund.

-On 14 May 2019, it was announced that Ullman would be portraying Betty Friedan in the FX limited series Mrs. America.
+On 14 May 2019, it was announced that Ullman would portray Betty Friedan in the FX limited series Mrs. America.
 The nine-episode series premiered 15 April 2020 on Hulu to favourable reviews.
 Her performance garnered her an Outstanding Supporting Actress in a Limited Series or Movie Primetime Emmy nomination.

-Ullman played councilwoman Irma Kostroski in the eleventh and twelfth seasons of Curb Your Enthusiasm.
+Ullman played Councilwoman Irma Kostroski in the eleventh and twelfth seasons of Curb Your Enthusiasm.
+In 2026, Ullman joined the cast of the Apple TV television series Ted Lasso.
+In July 2026, it was announced that Ullman would be joining the cast of Alien: Earth.